 In case of contracts for public procurement of goods - the price, delivery time, payment terms, profitability, quality, aesthetic, functional and technical characteristics, capabilities and cost of technical assistance and maintenance.

-In the case of contracts for public procurement of works - the proposed quality, cost per unit of product of the tenderer by the end of the work, total price, experience of the tenderer, etc. The share of the price in the total evaluation of the tenders should not be less than 80%.
+In the case of contracts for public procurement of works - the proposed quality, cost per unit of product of the tenderer by the end of the work, total price, experience of the tenderer, etc. The share of the price in the total evaluation of the tenders should not be more than 80%.

-In the case of contracts for public procurement of services - the proposed quality, cost per unit of the tenderer’s products, total price, experience of the tenderer, etc. The price share in the total evaluation of the tenders should not be less than 40%.
+In the case of contracts for public procurement of services - the proposed quality, cost per unit of the tenderer’s products, total price, experience of the tenderer, etc. The price share in the total evaluation of the tenders should not be more than 40%.

 Therefore, depending on the category of procurement, the CA can determine a set of non-price criteria (quantitative and qualitative) in the range of 20-60%, which will be taken into account along with the price part of the tender and affect the absolute economic value of the entire tender proposal.